Real GDP Per Capita, How to Calculate It, and Data Since 1947

 - BEA, National Income and Product Accounts Tables: Table 1.1.5.
 Nominal GDP, Table 1.1.1.
 GDP Growth Rate.

 - St. Louis Federal Reserve, GDP per Capita by Quarter, Adjusted for Inflation using 2012 dollars.
-As of the first day of the year.
+As of the first quarter of each year.

 - Historical Fed Funds Rate